 Solitary confinement conditions may not comply with international standards

 This makes it evident that although there are minimum requirements for prisoners in solitary, such requirements don’t always comply with the international standards set.
 Based on that, there is a clear disconnection between the law, policy and practice.

-The conclusions are based on research found in the multidisciplinary report conducted by Professor Walsh, and director and Principal Solicitor of Prisoners’ Legal Service (PLS), Helen Blaber, and a team of UQ students and PLS volunteers.
+The conclusions are based on research found in the multidisciplinary report conducted by Professor Walsh, and director and Principal Solicitor of Prisoners’ Legal Service (PLS), Helen Blaber.
+They received assistance from a team of UQ students and PLS volunteers.
 Their key recommendation was to abolish solitary confinement all together.

 If you, or someone that you know, has suffered disproportionately because of solitary confinement, then please contact O’Brien Civil and Criminal Solicitors using our contact form or by calling 02 9261 4281.